Textualize/trogon/README.md

 3. Your click app will have a new `tui` command available.

 See also the `examples` folder for two example apps.

+## Follow this project

+If this app interests you, you may want to join the Textual [Discord server](https://discord.gg/Enf6Z3qhVr) where you can talk to Textual developers / community.